MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 4. On the **Account selection** page, select the account you want to use on this device, then elect **Next**.
 5. On the **Configuration** page:
     - Enter the credentials if manual was selected.
-    - Generate password automatically which sets a password for the account.
+    - Generate password automatically.
+This sets a password for the account.

 > [!Note]
 > Generate password requires Exchange Admin privileges to work.
 This option won't work with Hybrid resource accounts.

-6. On the **Review** page, select **Finish** to link the resource account to Autopilot device.
+6. On the **Review** page, select **Finish** to link the resource account to AutoPilot device.

 When the console is ready to be provisioned, the **Provisioning status** shows as **Ready**.